Mimuuu/Archeage-Skills-Calculator/README.md

 A pure php/javascript skill calculator for the game Archeage.
 Very easy to implement and to use.
 A basic webpage is set up at http://s285114191.onlinehome.fr/AASkillsCalculator/.

 The PHP file is used to create the basic setup, the 3 lists, the button and the hidden content.
-The JS file takes care of every interaction, create the link and also read the - if existed - parameter and display the page accordingly.
+The JS file takes care of every interaction, create the link and also read the - if existed - URL parameter and display the page accordingly.

 Nothing but pure PHP / JS was used in order to use it the easiest way possible, without having to deal with any framework.